StadGent/mail_template_gent-base/README.md

 To use the mail template, the **CSS should be placed inline** instead of in the `<head>` tag.

 This can be done by online tools such as <a href="https://htmlemail.io/inline/">Responsive Email CSS Inliner</a>.

+The mail template shown is an example in its most minimal form.

+The mail template has the following structure:

+* City of Ghent logo (required and fixed)
+* Website title (optional, title or name of the website or app where the system mails are sent from)
+* Title (required, should be short and specific, should indicate the use case or action the user is taking)
+* Introduction text (optional)
+* Main content
+* Contact information (optional but recommended, Gentinfo contact information or contact information of the reponsible City of Ghent city service)
+* Email footer text (required and fixed)

+## Examples

+To show how the mail template could work in specific applications, the following examples can be found in the `/examples` folder:

+* Email with login link to login to websites of the City of Ghent
+* Email that a user gets when a request is submitted to be able to enter the low-emission zone of the City of Ghent